Here at Edinburgh Napier we believe that threatening behaviour, bullying and harassment are never okay.

-Human Resource Contacts.
+Human Resources.
 If you are a member of staff your HR partner will be able to identify the support that’s available for you.

 Trade Unions.
 There are two trade unions that represent staff at the University: Unison and the EIS.

 MCL Medics.
 Workplace Options is the University's Employee Assistance Programme Provider and they provide a free, confidential and independent resource to help employees balance their work, family and personal lives.
 This service is available 24 hours a day, 7 days a week, 365 days a year by phone, e-mail or online and provides information, resources and counselling.

 Report and Support.
 Students and staff can report an incident using the University’s Report and Support system.
 You can choose to do this anonymously or you can request support from an advisor.
 If you choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.

 You can choose to make a formal complaint to the University about a student or member of staff and there are procedures which set out the steps you'll need to follow.
 Bullying and harassment are contrary to the Equality Act 2010 and the University’s Dignity at Work Policy and our Student Code of Conduct.